jcalderaro/buildweek-flex/README.md

 Commit your code regularly and meaningfully.
-This helps you return to old code for any number of reasons.

 ## Build Week Project #2 - - Flex Week - - Random Act Generator